 - Any lost or left items must be claimed from the Information Tent at the Finish Line by 5:00pm on race day

 You will be able to check your bib number and corral colour about two weeks before the event.
-After picking up your bib during Expo hours prior to Race Day, you’ll see that the colour along the bottom edge of your bib which corresponds to the colour of your corral.
+After picking up your bib during Expo hours, you’ll see that the colour along the bottom edge of your bib will corresponds to the colour of your corral.
 Once assigned to a corral you may not switch to another.

 Pace Bunnies may look cute in their pink rabbit ears, but it’s serious business trying to run even splits (each kilometre at the same pace) for a Marathon.
 Pace Bunnies help you maintain your pace, so you can race.
-Pace Bunnies are located in each corral at the start of the race and will run 10 minutes and walk 1 minute throughout the course.
+Pace Bunnies are located in each corral and can help you finish with your goal race time!

-Cross the Finish Line in style.
-After all of your hard work, you’ll be congratulated by dozens of volunteers, receive your medal, have a photo opportunity, and enjoy some free water and delicious food.
-Next, head over to Gear Pick-up, and make your way to the Street Festival on West Hastings Street to relax and celebrate with friends and family!
+Cross the Finish Line in style!
+After all of your hard work, you’ll be congratulated by cheers, volunteers, receive your medal, have a photo opportunity, plus enjoy water and food.
+Next, head to Gear Pick-up, and make your way to the Street Festival on West Hastings Street to relax and celebrate with friends and family.

 Timing mats will be located at the following points: